byronpendason/byronpendason.github.io/_posts/2026-08-19-reconstructing-the-anglosaxon-calendar-a-tutorial.md

 ## Calculating the Months

-The first sliver of the new moon is notoriously difficult to calulate, which means calculating the begining of the months with 100% accuracy is almost impossible.
+The first sliver of the new moon is notoriously difficult to calculate, which means calculating the beginning of the months with 100% accuracy is almost impossible.
 So you have two options.
 You can either go with a best guess estimate that is accurate enough, or you can go with the visible sightings and not be able to have a calendar before hand for a reference.
-I go with the first option, and my [current method](https://www.minewyrtruman.com/2025/08/22/updated-my-new-moon-calculations/) of calculating the begining of the months seems to be accurate the vast majority of the time.
-(If you have another method that you prefer for estimating the begining of the month, feel free to use that instead.)
+I go with the first option, and my [current method](https://www.minewyrtruman.com/2025/08/22/updated-my-new-moon-calculations/) of calculating the beginning of the months seems to be accurate the vast majority of the time.
+(If you have another method that you prefer for estimating the beginning of the month, feel free to use that instead.)

 It's a deceptively simple method.
 Just look at the time of the new moon (conjunction) in UTC.
 If it's before noon (12:00 pm), the month begins the following day.
 Otherwise, it's two days after the new moon.
 After you calculate each, make sure to eliminate each one that is either before the previous year's winter solstice or after the current year's winter solstice. then count how many months you have.
 Twelve means it is a common year, whereas thirteen means it's an intercalary (leap) year and you need to add the intercalary month[^2].